ryanjafari/ryan-jafari.com/src/app/articles/getting-started-in-2024/page.md

 ---
 date: '2024-01-02'
-title: Getting Started in 2024
+title: 'Getting Started in 2024'
 description: It's been a hell of a ride.
 Here's to another one.
 layout: EntryLayout
 ---